learn-co-students/building-a-strong-job-search-foundation-online-web-ft-092418/README.md

 # Committing to the Job Search

-Finding a new career in iOS or web development takes time and effort.
+Finding a new career in programming takes time and effort.
 It involves research, active outreach, tracking progress, building a personal brand, and more.

 ## Accept That the Job Search Isn’t Easy